shayanafzal/DataMiners/README.md

 The raw data used for this analysis can be accessed [here](https://github.com/shayanafzal/DataMiners/blob/a17ea5362ba60a61753ce50b6ce491bb05168e33/Sales_Data_Raw.csv).

 ## Cleaning the Data Set
-The original data set that has been obtained contains data in a number of columns, not all of which are relevant.
-From the original data set we will only be keeping the columns listed below.
-A description of the category has also been provided below:
+The original data set contained data in a number of columns, not all of which were relevant.
+From the original data set we only kept the columns listed below.
+A description of the category has also been provided.

+#### Data Set Columns
 * Year
 * Month
-* InvDate - Sales Invoice Number
+* InvDate - Dales Invoice Number
-* InvNumber – Invoice Numbe
+* InvNumbers – Invoice Numbe
 * Market – The sales are broken down into three different regions
 	* CAN - Canada
 	* US – United States
 	* NTL – International
-* InvCustomer – This the customer code
+* InvCustomer – This is the customer code
 * CompanyName – This is the customer name
 * ItemClass – Items are classified into two categories
 	* ORG – manufactured using organic ingredients